shipgirlproject/Shoukaku/README.md

 });
 ```

-> A full bot example can be found at https://github.com/shipgirlproject/Shoukaku?tab=readme-ov-file#implementation-discordjs
+> A full bot example (that dont use timeout to leave the voice channel) can be found at https://github.com/shipgirlproject/Shoukaku?tab=readme-ov-file#full-bot-implementation-of-shoukaku-in-discordjs

 ### Shoukaku's options